It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 - There are some effective products which can help him last longer.
 But you can’t secretly attack his penis with a numbing spray; he needs to agree to use it.

-- Finally, anxiety can play a big role.
+- Anxiety can play a big role.
 And one of the best ways to reduce that is if your man feels he can communicate with you about sex.
 And that you’re working together as a team on the issue.

 Picking the moment and having some ideas at the ready